 It could be that you are acting on behalf of the donor before they have completely lost capacity, and that puts you and me on really dodgy ground when answering the question, as the they (the donor) may be able to still make some decisions, which then leaves me asking why the power of attorney in the first place.
 But, OK, I have elderly parents and understand much of what goes on.
 But please get in touch if any of this is not clear.

 With that in mind, let me answer the question.

 Short answer on this is no, not sure why you thought it may be different.
 It’s not your money.
 Having spoken to a couple of people in recent weeks on this issue – it does seem that far too many attorneys are trying to tweak the rules that are in place – in order to fit their own aims – don’t.
 You are probably breaking the law here in the UK>

 One of the questions which I am asked over the years is whether an attorney using the authority under a power of attorney can access money held for an incapable donor to be used for other purposes than to benefit the donor.

-THE SHORT ANSWER IS NEVER!
+THE ANSWER IS NEVER!
 This situation arises most often when a child or children who are named as attorneys want to “borrow” money from the incapable person.
-The reason given is that Mom or Dad have more than enough money to keep them for the rest of their days and they would loan the money without question.
-Besides I am told “I will pay it back if it were needed”
+The reason given is that Mum or Dad has more than enough money to keep them for the rest of their days and they would loan the money without question.
+Besides, I am often told “I will pay it back if it were needed”